Vegan Anzac Biscuits

 What are Anzac biscuits?

-Anzac biscuits are buttery golden oatmeal cookies and have evolved a lot from their original hard and dry texture.
-They aren't traditionally vegan but they are normally eggless so are easy to veganise!
+Anzac biscuits are buttery golden oatmeal cookies and aren’t traditionally vegan.
+However, they’re usually eggless so are easy to veganise!

-Plain all-purpose flour or a gluten-free flour blend.
-You may also use whole wheat (wholemeal) or spelt flour though you may need to add extra water to your mixture.
+Plain flour or gluten-free all-purpose flour.
+Alternatively, you may also use whole wheat (wholemeal) or spelt flour.

 Regular sugar gives the cookies crispy edges while still being chewy in the middle.
 If you prefer biscuits that are chewy throughout, you can use light brown sugar, dark brown sugar or coconut sugar.

 Vegan butter.
-This recipe works with vegan block butter, spreadable vegan margarine and even coconut oil.
+This recipe works well with vegan block butter, spreadable vegan butter and even coconut oil.
+I tested this recipe with Naturli (block) and Nuttelex (spread), which are both available in Australia.

-Golden syrup to add a lovely caramel flavour.
-These biscuits naturally have no eggs because the syrup allows the ingredients to stick together!
+Golden syrup adds a hint of caramel and helps the ingredients stick together.
 Alternatively, you can use any other liquid sweetener such as maple syrup, rice malt syrup or agave nectar.

 How to make vegan Anzac biscuits

-Pour the syrup mixture on your dry ingredients and mix until combined.
+Pour the hot butter mixture over the dry ingredients and mix until combined.

-However, all brands of oats and flour absorb wet ingredients differently!
-If your biscuit mixture is too dry, add a tablespoon of water and mix again.
-If your mixture is too wet, add a tablespoon of flour and mix again.
+If your dough is too crumbly, add a tablespoon of water or milk and mix again.
+If your dough is too wet, add a tablespoon of flour and mix again.
+All brands of oats, flour and butter absorb differently, so we need to flexible!

 For soft and chewy biscuits, bake them for 12 minutes.

-Regardless of how long you bake them, your Anzac biscuits will be very soft when they're hot from the oven.
-Allow them to cool on the baking tray and enjoy them later!
+Regardless of how long you bake them, your vegan Anzac biscuits will be very soft when they’re hot from the oven.
+Don’t worry as they’ll firm up as they cool!

-Biscuits made with vegan block butter have crunchy edges and a soft centre.
-Due to the higher water content in vegan margarine, the biscuits are chewier, softer, spread more, therefore, brown quicker.
+Anzac biscuits made with vegan block butter have crunchy edges and a soft centre.
+Biscuits made with spreadable vegan butter are softer, spread more and brown quicker.

 More easy vegan cookies